 Horses who are the shortest price in the betting odds are considered the favourite of the Grand National race.

-For more information check out our guide on the Current Grand National favourites in November 2022.
+For more information check out our guide on the current Grand National favourites in February 2024.

 Has the Queen won the Grand National?

 The Queen has never won the Grand National race.